DIGITAL MILLENNIUM COPYRIGHT ACT

 - A statement that the complaining party has "a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent or the law."

 - A statement that the information in the notice is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the copyright owner.

 Title 17, United States Code, Section 512(a) provides that certain service providers shall not be liable for copyright infringement "by reason of the provider's transmitting, routing, or providing connections for, material through a system or network controlled or operated by or for the service provider, or by reason of the intermediate and transient storage of that material in the course of such transmitting, routing, or providing connections" in certain circumstances.
-NTT America provides transitory digital network communications.
+NTT provides transitory digital network communications.